• Skip to primary navigation

 5 Homemade Caramel Coffee Creamer

 The idea of DIY creamer has piqued my interest for quite some time.
 I can easily go through multiple bottles of coffee creamer in a week, since I’m a pretty heavy coffee drinker.
-At about $3 a pop, that’s $24 per month just on coffee creamer alone.
+All these small purchases add up.
 So I decided to make it myself to see if I could save a few dollars.

 savor and savvy printable